Bonnie Zacherle: My Little Pony

 Originally titled "My Pretty Pony", Zacherle's design was first introduced as a 10-inch pony doll to the market.
-Although an immediate bestseller, the doll was discontinued in favor of producing a toy line of similar-looking figures under the trademark name "My Little Pony".
+Although an immediate bestseller, the doll was discontinued in favor of producing a toy line of similar-looking figures under the trademark name "My Little Pony", mostly designed by Susanne Riette in the late 1980s and 1990s.

 Although Zacherle's involvement in the franchise she created had long since concluded before the later development of the highly successful incarnation, My Little Pony: Friendship Is Magic, in the 2010s, she has noted that she is pleased that the franchise has grown to appeal to a broader cross-demographic audience.
 In explanation, Zacherle has noted that she originally intended the franchise to appeal to both preschool girls and boys, although she never anticipated that it would later be written for an older child audience, much less catching the interest of the adult "brony" fandom that has arisen.

 Zacherle was celebrated as the Special Guest of Honor at The 10th Annual My Little Pony Fair, where she was further honored as the premier inductee entered into the newly organized My Little Pony Hall of Fame.
 The event took place July 6–7, 2013 in Indianapolis, Indiana in celebration of the 30th anniversary of the franchise's creation.

 Her first appearance at a Brony convention was June 6 and 7, 2014 at Big Apple Ponycon (now PonyconNYC) where she was welcomed warmly with a standing ovation and cheers from the attendees.
 She returned to PonyconNYC in February 2016.
 She was also featured as a guest at Everfree Northwest 2015 and BronyCon 2019.

 Nerfuls

 In the mid-1980s, Zacherle submitted a series of patents which would later become known as the Nerfuls.
 Nerfuls were produced by Parker Brothers in the United States, Kenner Products in the United Kingdom, and Cromy in Argentina from 1985 to 1987.
-These small toys consisted of 3-pieces - hat/hair, ball-face and plastic body.
+These small toys consisted of three pieces: hat/hair, ball-face and plastic body.
 All the parts were interchangeable and the ball-face itself could bounce.
 There were eight characters in the original series of Nerfuls.
 This was followed up by more Nerfuls, playsets and accessories.